 Morning, Daytime, and Evening Strains

 Experienced cannabis users know that not all strains are created equal.
 While a relaxing evening strain can be perfect way to wrap up your day, you probably don’t want to feel sluggish and sleepy as you start your morning routine.
+For more information, be sure to visit our cannabis strains library.

 Cannabis strains recommended for morning use are mostly sativa-dominant, such as Princeton and Herringbone.
 Sativa strains are typically high in THC and low in CBD (cannabidiol).
 They tend to induce an energizing, euphoric, and mentally stimulating effect.